 Bug Spray: We didn’t encounter many bugs when we’ve gone to Our Lake, but we’ve had friends mention bad flies and some mosquitoes.
-Last spring was also an awful tick season, so consider bug sprays that repel these pests and keep an eye out for ticks if you decide to set down your pack or sit on boulders.
+The past couple springs were also awful tick seasons, so consider bug sprays that repel these pests and keep an eye out for ticks if you decide to set down your pack or take a seat at any point.

 Bear Spray: Bears frequent this area.
-Bring your bear spray and know how to use it if needed.
+Bring your bear spray and know how to use it.

 Sturdy Hiking Shoes: The trail is steep and rocky in spots, so wear comfortable hiking shoes with sturdy tread.

 Sun Protection: Portions of the trail lack shade, so wear sunscreen, a hat, and/or sunglasses.